Josevishva1327-spec/STM32F446RE_JSON_GENERATOR/README.md

   }
 }]

- Design Decisions and Assumptions
+ Design Decisions and Assumptions :

  No external JSON libraries were used to keep the solution lightweight and portable.
  Fixed-size structures and buffers were used to ensure predictable memory usage. snprintf() was used for safe string formatting and buffer overflow protection.
  The serializer is designed to be transport-independent; UART is used only for demonstration.
  The data model assumes a maximum number of devices and data points, which can be adjusted if needed.

+Notes on Possible Extensions
+Support for additional devices and measurement types Periodic JSON transmission using timers or RTOS tasks Integration with communication protocols such as MQTT or HTTP Adding CRC or checksum for data integrity
+Unit testing on host systems for serializer validation